hashicorp/vault/website/source/intro/getting-started/dynamic-secrets.html.md

 Dynamic secrets are secrets that are generated when they're accessed, and aren't statically written like we did in
 [Your First Secret](/intro/getting-started/first-secret.html).
-On this page, we'll use the built-in AWS secret backend to dynamically generate AWS access keys.
+On this page, we'll use the built-in AWS secrets engine to dynamically generate AWS access keys.

 The power of dynamic secrets is that they simply don't exist before